Bug report #16845

 The limit is not in QGIS itself, but in rather in the operatying system, afaik.
 And when you open a shapefile you are actually opening at least 3 files (shp, shx and dbf, and possibly also prj).

-#3 Updated by Patrick Dunford about 3 years ago
+#3 Updated by Patrick Dunford over 3 years ago

 Oh this is an easy fix